Willem-Jacobs/bus-mall/README.md

 lab-11.
 Stretch goals.
 Adding functionality to implement the stretch goals.
 This is work in progress.

+lab-12.
+Added the chart to the app and no repeat of images for 2 rounds.

+lab-13.
+Added local storage.

 ### Author: Willem Jacobs

 ### Links and Resources